abhishekgahlot/competitive-programmer-handbook-python/README.md

 All Credits goes to the original author of the book Antti Laaksonen.

-MIT Licencse, Feel Free to use the implementation
+MIT License, Feel Free to use the implementation
 ```